Luracast/Restler/public/examples/_004_error_response/readme.md

 {
   "error": {
     "code": 400,
-    "message": "Precondition Failed: not a valid number" }
+    "message": "Bad Request: not a valid number"
+  }
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~